uglyog/clientside-haml-js/README.markdown

-and has been written to be feature compatible with [Ruby server side HAML](http://haml-lang.com/docs/yardoc/file.HAML_REFERENCE.html), supports all major browsers (IE 7+, Firefox 3.6+, Chrome 10+, Safari), have minimal runtime dependencies (only [underscore.js](http://documentcloud.github.com/underscore/), [underscore.string](https://github.com/edtsech/underscore.string) and CoffeeScript if using CoffeeScript in your templates).
+and has been written to be feature compatible with [Ruby server side HAML](http://haml-lang.com/docs/yardoc/file.HAML_REFERENCE.html), supports all major browsers (IE 7+, Firefox 3.6+, Chrome 10+, Safari), have minimal runtime dependencies (only [underscore.js](http://documentcloud.github.com/underscore/), [underscore.string](https://github.com/edtsech/underscore.string) and CoffeeScript if using CoffeeScript in your templates and jQuery 1.5.1+ if using compilation of templates from a URL).

 **NOTE:** The haml compiler requires a browser with a JSON parser.
 For browsers like IE7, you need to also include a JSON implementation.
 See [http://www.json.org/] for more details.
 A JSON implementation is available at [https://github.com/douglascrockford/JSON-js].